dpursehouse/mongo-gerrit/README.md

 ## Configuration

-Configuration is done in a YAML file named `mongo-gerrit.yml` which may be located either in the current directory or in the user's home folder.
+Configuration is done in a YAML file named `mongo-gerrit.yml` which may be located either in the user's home folder or the current directory.

 Multiple Gerrit servers may be configured in multiple blocks under the `sites` section.